martinpoljak/qrpc/README.md

 This creates an instance of `Foo` which will serve as API, creates locator of the queue *test* at default server *localhost:11300*.
-Queue name will be remapped to real name *qrpc-test-input*.
-After call to `#listen!` it will run eventmachine and start listening for calls.
+Queue name will be remapped to the real name *qrpc-test-input*.
+After call to `#listen!`, it will run eventmachine and start listening for calls.
 If you want to run it inside already run eventmachine, simply call `#start_listening` with the same parameters.